Virgil von Graben

-Virgil von Graben (1430/1440 — 1507) was an Austrian noble, politician and diplomat.
+Virgil von Graben (1430/1440 — 1507), also Virgil vom Graben, was an Austrian noble, politician and diplomat.
 He was one of the most important noblemen and officials in the County of Gorizia and in the Habsburg Empire of Frederick III. and Maximilian I.

 Introduction

 Virgil von Graben belonged to the Carinthian-East Tyrolean branch of the family Von Graben which held important offices at the time of the last Counts of Gorizia and through whose work Renaissance culture also found its way into East Tyrol.
 Virgil von Graben was considered the "richest and most capable Gorizia nobleman of his time".
 He was under the last Meinhardin Count Leonhard, whose guarantor he was, regent of the princely county and captain of Gorizia, trusted councilor of Count Leonhard and the Roman-German King Maximilian.
 As such, he directed and completed the takeover of the County of Gorizia into the possession of the Habsburgs under whom he remained governor (captain) of the County of Gorizia.
 In addition, von Graben was stadholder, Burgrave (or pledgee) of Lienz.